How To Add A Link Section To WordPress

 http://wordpress.org/plugins/link-manager

-Use this plugin to restore the built-in Links Manager, even if you update to a later version of WordPress or remove all of your current links.
+The Link Manager plugin restores the default Links Manager, even if you upgrade WordPress to a later version or remove all of your current links.

-Note: This plugin adds a single line of code to restore the hidden feature.
-When we last checked, the plugin had not been updated for a while, but it should still work fine.
-If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your site’s template code.
+Note: All this plugin does is add a single line of code to restore the hidden feature.
+The last time we checked, this plugin had not been updated for a while, but it should still work fine.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links